nathanielgreen/CV/README.md

 ## Freelance: London Food Review (May 2017 - Present)

 - **Role**: Freelance Web Developer
-- **Technology**: HTML5, CSS3, Javascript, Vue/Vuex, Firebase
+- **Technology**: HTML5, CSS3, Javascript, Vue/Vuex, Firebase, Google Maps API,
+  Youtube API
 - **Repository**: Currently Private.
 - **Website**: http://londonfoodreview.com

-Website currently still in development for London Food Review, built in free time to showcase the company's videos, as well as host other content, such as contact details and useful information.
+Website currently still in development for London Food Review, built to showcase the company's videos, as well as host other content, such as contact details and useful information.

 Project is being built with an